Audrey Bazerghi

 Recent work

-I recently released a research paper with Jan A. Van Mieghem entitled “Last Time Buys during Product Rollovers: Manufacturer & Supplier Equilibria” and a white paper companion “Last Time Buy or Last Resort?
+I published a research paper with Jan A. Van Mieghem entitled “Last Time Buys during Product Rollovers: Manufacturer & Supplier Equilibria” and a white paper companion “Last Time Buy or Last Resort?
 Insights from the Field.”
 When a supplier decides to obsolete a legacy component to focus resources on new growth products, original equipment manufacturers are faced with a difficult situation: how can they continue to support old products with important user bases even after a supplier obsoletes a critical component?
 Last time buys are one of the most widespread solutions.
 Our research paper uses game theory to study how supplier and manufacturer interact during a negotiation that considers both the last time buy of an old part and the launch of its successor.